-- In another case, an HK licensed intermediary dealt in overseas-listed securities before the announcement of a placing - Intermediary had inside information provided by another HK-based intermediary when it dealt - Apart from the mechanics of trading, the acts relating to the offence occurred in HK - Inadequate evidence to demonstrate suspect engaged in fraudulent or deceptive acts - precluded action under s.
+- In another previous case, an HK-licensed intermediary dealt in overseas-listed securities before the announcement of a placing exercise - Intermediary had inside information provided by another HK-based intermediary when the dealing occurred - Apart from the mechanics of trading, the acts relating to the offence occurred in HK - Inadequate evidence to demonstrate suspect engaged in fraudulent or deceptive acts - precluded action under s.
 300 SFO - S. 300 is a criminal offence: criminal standard of proof applies - No civil equivalent provision under Part XIII

-INSIDER DEALING IN HONG KONG-LISTED

-SECURITIES OR THEIR DERIVATIVES
+INSIDER DEALING IN HONG KONG-LISTED SECURITIES OR THEIR DERIVATIVES WHICH

-WHICH TAKES PLACE OUTSIDE HK
+TAKES PLACE OUTSIDE HK